Help

 1.About Easyscape

 Easyscape is focused on helping people grow plants that are easy on our planet.
-And the plants that are the easiest are those that are native to your location!
+And the plants that are the easiest are those that are native to your location.
 They usually require little or no additional water, usually grow more reliably, and they almost always do the best job of supporting native biodiversity - especially native bird life and pollinators.
-To help you find the right natives for your garden, we’ve mapped out the estimated native ranges of over 8000 plants across the entire globe.
+To help you find the right plants for your garden, we’ve mapped out the estimated native ranges of over 13,000 plants across the entire globe.
 Now anyone on earth can type in their address and see a list of their native plants, and even use our advanced search to select the best ones for your garden.

 While we are strong proponents of native plants, we know that most people that plant natives in their gardens plant a mix of true natives, drought tolerant non-natives, and other non-natives that may need additional irrigation to survive.